mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-params.md

 ![](/static/images/guides/revit-params05.png)

-{% include ltr/en/locale_note.html note='Since we are specifying the name of parameter in a specific language, the definition will break if opened on a Revit with a different language.' %}
+{% include ltr/en/locale_note.html note='Since we are specifying the name of parameter in a specific language, the definition will break if opened on a Revit with a different language.
+A better way (but a lot less intuitive) is to use this component is to specify the API integer value of the built-in parameter as input value.' image='/static/images/guides/revit-params06.png' %}

 ## Updating Parameters